ishanmadhav/KJSCE-HACK--Aarogya-Bharat/README.md

 From finding the healthcare provider to booking an appointment, online doctor consultation, getting their tests done and even ordering medicines and getting it delivered to them by drones.
 <br> <br>

+#  Integration of The Alan Platform that enables intelligent and contextual in-app voice assistant in every mobile & web app!
+<br>  <br>
+-   Integrated voice assistant in the application that enhances user experience and accessibility.

+-   Users can create an appointment,send an SOS, request for Prescription ,go bak to the previous page by just speaking to our Voice assistant.

+<br> <br>
 # Prototype UI Snippets

 ## Doctor Dashboard